Addvilz/data/README.md

 ## License
-Licensing information provided within each dataset and might differ between them.
+Licensing information provided within each data file and might differ between them.

 ## Issues with data
-Although, I try and validate the data as carefully as much as possible, you might stumble upon some discrepancies.
+Although, I try and validate the data as carefully and as much as possible, you might stumble upon some discrepancies.
 All the files are semi-automatically generated from various sources, so they might have some inconsistencies between them, some invalid records etc.
 Feel free to report them by opening a issue.